AM311/Cybersecurity_Report/home.md

     `rdesktop 10.0.2.250 -u DNSoperator -p Qwerty123 -d cybersec.units.it -r disk:share=~/Desktop/share`

-	Using the option `-r disk:share=~/Desktop/share` we can make the folder
+	Using the option `-r disk:share=~/Desktop/share` we can share the folder `share` between the Kali Linux machine and the remote DNS/File Server, so we are able to easily move documents between the two devices.

  6. tt
  7. dd